Vetstreet. All rights reserved. Powered by Brightspot.

 Another benefit of petting: It gives you a chance to check certain areas of your pet’s body.
 Feel for the ribs and consider whether your pet has put on weight.
 Check for lumps, and be aware of any funny odors.
 Take a look at your pet’s eyes and ears, looking for differences.
 Older cats might require more frequent nail trims, so check their paws.
 (Start trimming cats’ nails early to help them get used to it.)
 There is no need to do all this every time you stroke your pet’s wonderful fur, but going down the checklist at least once a week is smart.
 Follow up with your veterinarian if you discover any changes.

 Nourish your pet.
 Obviously pets need food each day, and you should make fresh water available to them at all times.
 But the specific nutritional choices you make for your pet can weigh heavy on his health — literally, since obesity is a real problem in both cats and dogs.
 Speak with your veterinarian about which pet food choices are best for your pet.
-Remember, people food is never appropriate for cats or dogs.
-Pet food provides a balanced diet with all the necessary nutrients.
+A nutritionally-complete pet food provides a balanced diet with all the necessary nutrients.
 Feeding pets from your plate upsets this balance and might even cause serious health issues.

 Keep your animal active.
 Lack of consistent exercise leads to obesity.
 Overweight pets are at increased risk of many serious health conditions, including diabetes, kidney problems, high blood pressure and arthritis.
 No matter your pet’s age or breed, regular activity is a requirement.